awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 + **Generalize**: The tool removes image\-specific information and configurations\.
 For example, Sysprep removes the security identifier \(SID\), the computer name, the event logs, and specific drivers, to name a few\.
 After this phase is completed, the operating system \(OS\) is ready to create an AMI\.
 **Note**
 When you run Sysprep with the EC2Config service, the system prevents drivers from being removed because the PersistAllDeviceInstalls setting is set to true by default\.
 + **Specialize**: Plug and Play scans the computer and installs drivers for any detected devices\.
 The tool generates OS requirements like the computer name and SID\.
-Optionally, you can execute commands in this phase\.
+Optionally, you can run commands in this phase\.
 + **Out\-of\-Box Experience \(OOBE\)**: The system runs an abbreviated version of Windows Setup and asks the user to enter information such as a system language, the time zone, and a registered organization\.
 When you run Sysprep with EC2Config, the answer file automates this phase\.

 #### Sysprep actions<a name="sysprep-actions"></a>